-Strategy Tip: Note that death and reincarnation consume a player's entire turn - they neither draw nor play a card (because, you know, transmigration of the soul takes time).
+"Limbo Turn".
+Note that death and reincarnation consume a player's entire turn - they neither draw nor play a card (because, you know, transmigration of the soul takes time).
 This "Limbo Turn" is a window of opportunity during which your rival(s) can play with impunity, perhaps scoring a valuable card while you're unable to affect it, or something... less pleasant.
+Protect your Deeds!

-Play continues on with the next player, who may be beginning a new life, in the middle of a life, or about to reincarnate.
+The next player to play may be beginning a new life, in the middle of a life, or about to reincarnate.
 Generally speaking, players will reincarnate at different times!
 For example, Player A may finish their second life and reincarnate while Player B is in the middle of their fourth life; a little later Player A may be in the middle of their third life as Player B finishes their fourth.
 Ultimately what matters is: who will achieve Transcendence first?